Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-preprocessing.md

 And there is a special one here:

-- `-m, --midpoint-brightness`: Because of [how the app works](../how-it-works.md) we need the brightness to have negative values, so we subtract this value to the brightness.
+- `-m, --midpoint-brightness <MIDPOINT_BRIGHTNESS>`: Because of [how the app works](../how-it-works.md) we need the brightness to have negative values, so we subtract this value to the brightness.

 Higher values will have cloudier edges, and lower values will have sharper edges.